Child Support Calculations, Modifications and Appeals in DuPage County

 It makes things easier if you and the other parent can agree on what to do about child support, but if you can’t, chances are you will end up in court to have a judge decide.
 Even if you do agree, a judge will review your agreement to make sure it provides for at least the minimum amount according to Illinois guidelines calculations.
 And if your financial circumstances change, you may have to turn to the courts once again for a modification of your support agreement or to appeal a decision you feel is unfair.

-The compassionate and experienced Illinois family-law attorneys at Wolfe & Stec understand the stresses of divorce and recognize the concerns parents have for the well-being of their children.
-If you have any issues with child support calculations, modification, or appeal, we offer a free initial consultation to examine your individual situation and help devise solutions that are best for you and your family.
+The compassionate and experienced Illinois family law attorneys at Wolfe & Stec understand the stresses of divorce and recognize the concerns parents have for the well-being of their children.
+With decades of experience, they have what it takes to fully represent your interests.

 1. Basic Child Support Obligation – The combined value of child support owed by both parents together.
 This is then divided proportionally between the parents, based on their individual contribution to a combined household net income.